amit280695/Renyi-Entropy-Analysis-of-angular-distribution-of-quasars-in-the-Gaia-unWISE-data/README.md

 Folder name: - data_prep

-Download quaia_G20.0.fits data and keep it in the folder data_prep.
+Download the quaia_G20.0.fits file and place it in the data_prep directory.

 Code 1 -  (data_prep.ipynb)
 In this code, we divide the entire quasar distribution data into three different samples having different redshift ranges.